You’ve got big dreams and big goals. You’re motivated and ready to knock them out of the park. Nothing can stop you!

 Finally, another great tool is to create a vision board.
 The idea is simple – source a bunch of images that speak to your future and what you see for yourself.
 Put them all together on one board.
 Display your board prominently in your office, bedroom, bathroom, etc. Just make sure you see it often as it helps you to focus on the “WHY” and the “FUTURE” aspect of your goals.

 Want more inspiration and accountability to help you achieve your financial goals?
-Follow the Fiscal Fitness Facebook page for budgeting, spending and saving tips and tricks.
-Even better, schedule a Eureka session and get a plan for your money and your goals.
+Join our Facebook Group full of people who are working toward their financial goals.
+Even better, schedule a Eureka session and get a realistic, livable plan for your money and your goals.